hyssostech/sketch-thru-plan-sdk-js/samples/scenario/README.md

 Capabilities illustrate by this sample include:

 * Creating a new blank scenario
-* Joining a scenario that is already loaded in STP
+* Querying STP for a scenario that is already loaded in the Engine and "joining" it
 * Saving a scenario to persistent/external storage
 * Loading a scenario from persistent/external storage

+NOTE: client apps should always load a scenario, as the basis for further interaction.
+This scenario can be a freshly created (blank) one, one that is loaded from persistent storage, or one that is loaded from the STP Engine, joining ongoing work.

 ## Code walkthrough